-At Distasio Law Firm, we are committed to protecting the rights of those who have been injured by the negligence of another, including accidents and injuries that occurred on someone else’s property.
-Under premises liability law, the owner of a property owes people on their premises a duty of care.
+When would you need a premises liability lawyer?
+Well, anytime you get injured on someone’s property, because under premises liability law, the owner of a property owes people on their premises a duty of care.
+At Distasio Law Firm, our experienced injury attorneys are committed to protecting the rights of those who have been injured by the negligence of another, including accidents and injuries that occurred on someone else’s property.

 Whether the owner knew that a danger existed on their property and failed to address it or even if they were unaware of the potential hazard, they could still be held responsible for any injury which occurred.
 A Tampa premises liability lawyer from Distasio Law Firm can review your case and help you pursue compensation after getting injured in Tampa.

 Losses You Can Recoup Following a Premises Liability Accident

 The aftermath of a premises liability accident can impede all aspects of your life.
 You shouldn’t have to put up with these emotional, physical, and financial hardships without monetary aid.
 You can request compensation for the following losses from the liable party, such as:

 - Lost quality of life

 For the more tangible losses like the first two, your lawyer can use receipts, bills, and invoices to add up the total amount of money you’re losing.
 They can also speak to your medical team to get an idea of your expected recovery.
 Intangible damages, like pain and suffering, are difficult to price, but we can review how they have impacted your life and valuate them accordingly.